Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions keep the focus on the work to be done, highlighting a specific challenge and then bringing the focus back on how the company or team works to address issues.

-## How do leaders set employees up for success?
+## How Do Leaders Set Employees up for Success?

 ### Who to Ask:
 Executive / Boss’ Boss